gari-network/gari-sdk/README.md

 ## 💡 Features

 - Create a wallet for a user
-- Get wallet details and balance for a particular user
+- fetch wallet details and balance for a particular user
 - Send tokens from one wallet to another
-- Get transaction history by wallet pub key
+- fetch transaction history by wallet pub key
-- Get transaction details by txn id
+- fetch transaction details by txn id
 - Client can Airdrop tokens to multiple users

 ## ⚡ Quick Start